PistolRcks/content-analyzer-for-reddit/README.md

 # Content Analyzer (for Reddit)
-Allows you to (currently only) read Reddit through the console and get Listings from Reddit
+Allows you to read Reddit through the console and get Listings from Reddit

 ## Requirements
 * [Python 3.7](https://www.python.org/downloads/)